1NF053C/edgerunnermain/WORKFLOW.md

 run

-`./prisma/scripts/clobber.sh`
+`npm run db:migrate`

 Step 3:

-create service factory for new model
+create database service factory for new model

 - ensure the three diamond bracket types align with the new model and not the model in the file you copy-pasted from

-`./pages/api/_services/factory`

 Step 4:

-create route and handler that calls appropriate service method in `./pages/api/new-model/*`
+create any seed files needed for dev and testing

 Step 5:

+create route and handler that calls appropriate db client service method in `./pages/api/new-model/*`

+Step 6:

+create api client service factory

+- ensure three diamond bracket types align with new model and not the model in the file you copy-pasted from

+Step 7:

-test and create service commands and queries within relevant context folder such as `./src/contexts/LiveMap/services/**`;
+create UI component container for your use case and relevant data hooks such as `useMapboxPublicConfig()`

+Step 8:

+create base UI component that depends on that container component's data

+Step 9 and on:

+create any relevant view hooks such as `useNavigationControls()` to extend your base view with more view features